Fauna of California: Sierra Nevada

-Mammals of the Canadian zone include the snowshoe hare, mountain chickadee, and several species of chipmunk.
+Mammals of the Canadian zone include the snowshoe hare and several species of chipmunk.
 Conspicuous birds include the blue-fronted jay, hermit thrush, American dipper, and Townsend's solitaire.
 Birds become scarcer as one ascends to the Hudsonian zone, and the wolverine is now regarded as rare.
-The only bird native to the high Arctic region is the gray-crowned rosy finch, but others often visit, including the Anna's hummingbird and Clark's nutcracker.
+The only bird native to the high Arctic region is the gray-crowned rosy finch, but others often visit, including Anna's hummingbird and Clark's nutcracker.

 Principal mammals of this region are also visitors from other zones; the Sierra coney and white-tailed jackrabbit make their homes here.
 The bighorn sheep also lives in this mountainous terrain; the bighorn sheep was listed as endangered by the US Fish and Wildlife Service.
-Some animals in the Yosemite Valley include bobcats, mountain lions, ring-tailed cats, the Steller's jay, California ground squirrels and the American black bear.
+Some animals in the Yosemite Valley include bobcats, mountain lions, ring-tailed cats, the Steller's jay, California ground squirrels, and the American black bear.

 Lake Tahoe

-In terms of volume, the largest lake in California is Lake Tahoe, located on the California–Nevada border.
+The largest lake in California by volume is Lake Tahoe, located on the California–Nevada border.
 The area in and around Lake Tahoe is filled with a huge diversity of animals and plants.
-Many mammals call the Lake Tahoe area home.
-Included among these are the yellow-bellied marmot, the Douglas squirrel or chickaree, golden-mantled ground squirrel, American martin, mule deer, black bear, coyote, raccoon, beaver, and porcupine.
+Mammals included are the yellow-bellied marmot, the Douglas squirrel or chickaree, golden-mantled ground squirrel, American marten, mule deer, black bear, coyote, raccoon, beaver, and porcupine.

 Birds in the region include American robin, bald eagle, California gull, Canada goose, dark-eyed junco, hairy woodpecker, mallard, mountain chickadee, red-tailed hawk, Steller's jay, western tanager, and yellow-headed blackbird.
 The region has numerous venomous spiders, such as the black widow, brown recluse, tarantula, and hobo spider.
-The mountain yellow-legged frog is also living throughout the area.
+The mountain yellow-legged frog also lives throughout the area.
 Fish species in the lake include Tahoe sucker, mountain whitefish, brown bullhead catfish, smallmouth bass, mosquitofish, and brown trout.

 Klamath Mountains

 The vast forested Klamath Mountains in Northern California, coupled with a low rate of human settlement in the rugged remote terrain, makes for excellent habitat for a number of species.
 Mammal species include mountain lions, black bears, bobcats, lynx, raccoons, martens, fishers, beavers, grey fox, red fox, northern flying squirrel, and plentiful deer.
-Bird species include bald eagles, golden eagles, pileated woodpecker, band-tailed pigeon, several hawks including goshawks, several large owl species including the spotted owl, plus an extensive variety of additional species both plant and animal.
+Bird species include bald eagles, golden eagles, pileated woodpecker, band-tailed pigeon, several hawks including goshawks, several large owl species including the spotted owl.

 The area has wolves.
 The 517,000-acre Trinity Alps Wilderness is the second largest designated wilderness in California and spans three national forest boundaries.
-Bears are very common, and it is recommended that hikers use bear bags or bear canister.
-Salmon and steelhead runs occur in a number of rivers whose headwaters lie in the wilderness, including the Stuart Fork Trinity River, South Fork Salmon River, North Fork Trinity River and New River.
-Other fish species include king salmon, silver salmon, brown trout, rainbow trout, kokanee salmon, eastern brook trout, crappie, bluegill, catfish, large and smallmouth bass.
+Bears are very common, and it is recommended that hikers use bear bags or canisters.
+Salmon and steelhead runs occur in a number of rivers whose headwaters lie in the wilderness, including the Stuart Fork Trinity River, South Fork Salmon River, North Fork Trinity River, and New River.
+Other fish species include king salmon, silver salmon, brown trout, rainbow trout, kokanee salmon, eastern brook trout, crappie, bluegill, catfish, large, and smallmouth bass.